 And it had better be, because there’s still a great deal of mystery in musculoskeletal health science.
-Most of the scientific evidence that I interpret for readers of SaveYourself clearly fails the “impress me” test.
-Even when that evidence is positive, it’s often only sorta positive.
+Most of the scientific evidence that I interpret for readers of SaveYourself fails the “impress me” test.
+Even when that evidence is actually positive — and it’s hard to tell — it’s often only slightly positive.
 Even when there’s evidence that a therapy works, it’s usually weak evidence: some studies concluded that maybe it helps some people, some of the time … while other studies, almost always the betters ones, showed no effect at all.
 I’m supposed to get excited about this?
-To justify confidence in a therapy, we want really good evidence, evidence that makes you sit up and take notice, evidence that ends arguments because it’s just that clear.
+To justify real confidence in a therapy, we want really good evidence, evidence that makes you sit up and take notice, evidence that ends arguments because it’s just that clear.

 We must somehow find a way to make peace with limited information, eagerly seeking more, without being dogmatic about premature conclusions.